CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ```
 -->

-## Troubleshooting

-### Grafana Reports No Data
+{{<notice tip>}}

-If Grafana displays "No Data" at any point, verify that all VMs in your cluster are operational.
-You can check the node status using the command `kubectl get nodes`.
-A node will show as `NotReady` if it is down.
+If Grafana displays "No Data", verify that all VMs in your cluster are operational.
+You can check the node status using the <code>kubectl get nodes</code> command.
+A node will show as <code>NotReady</code> if it is down.
+When the VM is restored, data collection will resume and will be displayed within 20 minutes of restoration.

-If a VM in your cluster goes down due to a power disruption or other issues, Grafana data will be unavailable until the node is powered back on.
-When the VM is restored, data collection will resume, but you may encounter minor instabilities for up to 20 minutes after the power is restored.
+{{</notice>}}